-Vacant property is vulnerable property – from the elements, from trespass and from criminal activity.
-Every location too has its own particular vulnerabilities, but wherever your property is and whether it’s empty in the short or longer term, there are five good reasons for protecting it whilst it’s home alone:
+A vacant property is a vulnerable property – from the elements, from trespass and from criminal activity.
+Every location has its own particular vulnerabilities, but wherever your property is and whether it’s empty in the short or longer term, there are five good reasons for protecting it whilst it’s home alone:

 1) Protect against squatters

 Squatting is the practice of unlawful occupation of a property or land.
 Although residential properties are now protected by law, with squatters being successfully prosecuted, fined and even imprisoned, the laws for prosecution and eviction do not yet extend in the same way to commercial premises.
 This means that although there has been a significant drop in residential properties being used as squats, commercial properties have become a real target and the process for removing these squatters remains long and expensive for commercial premises owners – even without owners being additionally liable for the costs of putting right any damage caused or paying any utility bills run up by the squatters themselves.